lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 Confounding is a tricky thin

 ---
-## Classical definition of a confounder?
+## Classical definition of a confounder

 ```yaml
 type: "FullSlide"